codeztech-atique/codeztech-atique/README.md

 **🚀 Developer Advocate @ Zoom | AI, ML & Multi-Agent Systems | Tech Mentor | Startup Enabler | Guinness World Record Holder**

-With over a decade of experience in full-stack web development, I currently work as a **Developer Advocate at Zoom**, where I lead the development of internal platforms using technologies like **React, Angular, Java Spring Boot, Node.js, API Gateway, Lambda, Docker, MongoDB, Postgres, Elasticsearch**, and **AWS**.
+With over a decade of experience in full-stack web development, I currently work as a **Developer Advocate at Zoom**, where I lead the development of internal platforms using technologies like **React, Angular, Java Spring Boot, Node.js, API Gateway, Lambda, Docker, MongoDB, Postgres, Elasticsearch**, **AWS** and **GCP**.
 I build scalable, user-focused web applications that solve real-world business challenges and improve digital experiences.

 Beyond my role at Zoom, I actively **collaborate with startups** to design and build their products—helping founders take ideas from vision to launch.
 I specialize in integrating **AI, ML, and multi-agent systems** to power intelligent workflows in **customer service, marketing automation, SEO, and data analysis**.
 I use platforms like ChatGPT, Grok AI, DeepSeek, and custom LLM orchestration to create scalable agentic architectures that deliver business value.

-I’m also a dedicated **tech mentor, educator, and content creator**.
-I founded CodezTech to share my passion for web development and do what I truly love—teach and inspire future developers.
-I fell in love with full-stack web development during my first internship in 2015 and have been chasing that passion ever since.
-Over the years, I’ve helped many friends, colleagues, and students experience the same joy of building for the web—and I’m excited to keep teaching more.

-Through my YouTube channel [youtube], blog [blog], personal site [website], and GitHub [github], I’ve mentored developers globally—helping over 20+ students land their dream roles by mastering JavaScript, DSA, REST APIs, React, Angular, Node.js, and cloud development.

 **🏆 Highlights**